-During this broadcast, Eléonore Biezunski, violinist, singer and historian of music, who is doing a PhD on contemporary Yiddish songs, will make us discover music treasures from the main Yiddish archive holdings.
+During this broadcast, Eléonore Biezunski, violinist, singer, archivist and historian of music, will make us discover music treasures from the main Yiddish archive holdings.

 A journey through time to better learn, in a second part (broadcasted on February 10, 2015) the work of contemporary artists from these archives.

 Officer of the Ordre of Arts and letters, PhD in musicology at Paris University Sorbonne, prize-winning graduate from the Conservatoire National Supérieur de Musique et de Danse de Paris, Hervé Roten is the director of the European Institute of Jewish Music since its creation in 2006.

 Ethnomusicologist, he quickly developed an interest in the safeguard and digitization of archives, subjects he taught for several years in Reims and Marne-La-Vallée universities.

 Author of many articles, books and recordings related to Jewish music, producer of radio programs, Hervé Roten is recognized today as one of the best specialists of Jewish music in the world.